Carnival Cruise Line: Accidents and incidents

 On September 19, 1999, Tropicale's engine room caught fire en route from Cozumel to Tampa.
 While disabled in the Gulf of Mexico, the ship was struck by Tropical Storm Harvey.
 The Tropicale spent two days without propulsion.

 On November 8, 2010, a fire broke out in the generator room of Carnival Splendor and the ship lost power.
-The ship was adrift off the west coast of Mexico until it was towed to San Diego.
+The ship was adrift off the west coast of Mexico until she was towed to San Diego.

 On February 10, 2013, Carnival Triumph, with 3,143 passengers aboard, suffered an engine room fire, leaving the ship adrift for four days in the Gulf of Mexico.
 The engine fire led to a power outage on the ship, which in turn caused raw sewage to back up.
 The media dubbed the ordeal "The Poop Cruise".
 The ship was towed to Mobile, Alabama, docking on the evening of February 14.
 In subsequent litigation, Carnival documents were uncovered that revealed multiple generator maintenance problems creating a "disaster waiting to happen".
 In response, Carnival's court filing stated that the contract that passengers agree to when they buy a ticket "makes absolutely no guarantee for safe passage, a seaworthy vessel, adequate and wholesome food, and sanitary and safe living conditions".

 On March 14, 2013, Carnival Dream experienced an emergency generator failure while docked in port at Philipsburg, Sint Maarten.
 The ship was scheduled to leave port around 5 p.m.
 ET the day before.
 The United States Coast Guard said they were notified by Carnival that Carnival Dream was experiencing emergency generator problems.
 Carnival announced that the passengers would be flown back to Florida rather than completing their scheduled voyage.

 On the morning of March 15, 2013, Carnival Legend suffered a mechanical problem with one propulsion pod while at sea.
 The cruise line cancelled Carnival Legends scheduled stops in Belize and Grand Cayman, and the ship returned to Tampa, Florida at a reduced speed of 19 knots (22 mph) (Legend has a regular cruising speed of 24 knots).

 On December 27, 2015, an electrician who had been working on the Carnival Ecstasy was crushed to death while working in an elevator.
 The accident had heavy publicity after a video was posted online.

-In February 2018, a series of brawls broke out on the Carnival Legend.
+In February 2018, a series of fights broke out on the Carnival Legend.
 Staff were criticized for not containing the brawls and for exercising heavy force against passengers.